Maia-Everett/lintian.eu/_posts/2024-02-04-warcraft-retrospective-13.md

 ------------------

-Full width screenshot from Final Fantasy XIV.
+Full width screenshots from Final Fantasy XIV and *Avatar: The Last Airbender*.

 Screenshot from the webcomic *[The Order of the Stick](https://oots.fandom.com/wiki/Main_Page)* by Rich Burlew.